EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 The organisation can present Organisational Credentials to Relying Parties to prove certain claims about the legal entities.
 In addition to proving the claims, the presenter also authenticates to the Relying Party using their DID.
 Users with signatory rights can prove their rights by presenting the Organisational Credentials.
 Users without signatory must present a Power of Attorney Credential together with the Organisational Credential.
 The credential chain within the PoA Credential provides traceability to trusted entity.
 The starting point must be a Legal Person Credential issued by a trusted EAA Provider defining the signatory rights.
 Organisational Credentials are held by an organisation, i.e. by a group of persons.
 The Organisational Credentials are shared by the users of the Organisational Wallet.
-Any user can present the Organisation Credentials.
+Any user can present the Organisational Credentials.

 ## 8.2 Prerequisites

-* The user is signed in to the Organisation Wallet.
+* The user is signed in to the Organisational Wallet.
-* The Organisational Credentials are stored in the Organisation Wallet.
+* The Organisational Credentials are stored in the Organisational Wallet.
 * The user has the signatory rights or power of attorney to request a Relying Party's service.
 * The user has requested a service.